 Join us for morning tea and a research seminar: Working in the Cloud presented by Cathy Humphreys.
 Date: Friday 1 August Time: 10:00 – 11:00am Venue: Richard Newton Rooms, Level 5, Electrical Engineering Building, the University of Melbourne Abstract Children and young people in out-of-home care have problems accessing their personal records.
 This research project is developing a virtual locker for the digital copies of personal documents of children in care.
 The virtual locker adapts new … Continue reading

-Each year ABAL offers students undertaking the Masters of Information Technology the opportunity to undertake internships where they can work on an innovative research project in conjunction with researcher and industry collaborators.
-The ABAL MIT Internships program provides students the opportunity to develop industry skills.
-In 2014 ABAL has eight internships available.
-The projects are listed below.
+Each year IBES offers students undertaking the Masters of Information Technology the opportunity to undertake internships where they can work on an innovative research project in conjunction with researcher and industry collaborators.
+The IBES MIT Internships program provides students the opportunity to develop industry skills.
+The projects for the second semester of 2014 are listed below.
 Please download the information sheet for additional information.

 As part of the IBES 2014 Seed Funding Round, IBES is hosting an informal workshop on Wednesday 2 July 2014 to facilitate interdisciplinary interactions, canvass ideas and create new connections to support researchers to develop proposals.
 Date: Wednesday 2 July 2014 Time: 2:00pm to 4:00pm followed by drinks Venue: Richard Newton Rooms, Level 5, Electrical Engineering Building, the University of Melbourne.
 The workshop provides a valuable insight into the Institute’s research and how researchers can get involved in researching … Continue reading